bottlepy/bottle/docs/docs_0_7.md

 ## File Objects and Streams

 Bottle passes everything that has a `read()` method (file objects) to the `wsgi.file_wrapper` provided by your WSGI server implementation.
-This wrapper should use highly optimised system calls for your operating system (`sendfile` on UNIX) to transfer the file contents.
+This wrapper should use optimised system calls (`sendfile` on UNIX) to transfer the file contents.

     #!Python
     @route('/file')